Brazil (1985 film): Production design

-The lighting and set design was coupled with Gilliam's trademark obsession for very wide lenses and tilted camera angles; going unusually wide for an audience used to mainstream Hollywood productions, Gilliam made the film's wide-angle shots with 14mm (Zeiss), 11mm, and 9.8mm (Kinoptik) lenses, the latter being a recent technological innovation at the time as one of the first lenses of that short a focal length that did not fish-eye.
+The lighting and set design was coupled with Gilliam's trademark obsession for very wide lenses and tilted camera angles; going unusually wide for an audience familiar with mainstream Hollywood productions, Gilliam made the film's wide-angle shots with 14mm (Zeiss), 11mm and 9.8mm (Kinoptik) lenses, the latter being a recent technological innovation as one of the first lenses of that short a focal length that did not fisheye.
 In fact, over the years, the 14mm lens has become informally known as "The Gilliam" among filmmakers due to the director's frequent use of it since Brazil.

-Many of the film's exterior scenes are filmed in Les Espaces d'Abraxas in Noisy-le-Grand near Paris, a monumental apartment complex designed by Ricardo Bofill Taller de Arquitectura.
+Many of the film's exterior scenes were filmed in Les Espaces d'Abraxas in Noisy-le-Grand near Paris, a monumental apartment complex designed by Ricardo Bofill Taller de Arquitectura.

-The numbering of form 27B/6, without which no work can be done by repairmen of the Department of Central Services, is an allusion to George Orwell's flat at 27B Canonbury Square, London (up six half-flights of stairs), where he lived while writing parts of Nineteen Eighty-Four.
+The numbering of form 27B/6, without which no work can be performed by repairmen with the Department of Central Services, is an allusion to George Orwell's flat at 27B Canonbury Square, London (up six half-flights of stairs), where he lived while writing parts of Nineteen Eighty-Four.

 Music

 Geoff Muldaur performed a version of Ary Barroso's most famous 1939 song "Aquarela do Brasil" ("Watercolor of Brazil", often simply called "Brazil" in English).
 The song is a musical ode to the Brazilian motherland.
-Geoff Muldaur uses the song as a leitmotif in the film, although other background music is also used.
-Michael Kamen's arrangement and orchestration of Barroso's song for Brazil made it more pliable to late 20th-century tastes to the extent that film trailer composers often use it in contexts that have little to do with Brazil and more to do with Gilliam's dystopian vision.
+Michael Kamen uses the song as a leitmotif in the film, although other background music is also used.
+Kamen's arrangement and orchestration of Barroso's song for Brazil made it more pliable to late 20th-century tastes, to the extent that film trailer composers often used it in contexts that had little to do with Brazil and more to do with Gilliam's dystopian vision.

 Kamen, who scored the film, originally recorded "Brazil" with vocals by Kate Bush.
-This recording was not included in the actual film or the original soundtrack release; however, it has been subsequently released on re-pressings of the soundtrack.
-Gilliam recalls drawing the inspiration to use the song as follows:
+This recording was not included in the film nor on the original soundtrack release.
+However, it has been subsequently released on re-releases of the soundtrack.
+Gilliam recalls drawing the inspiration to use the song while in Port Talbot, Wales in 1977:

-Sylvia Albertazzi, in her article "Salman Rushdie's 'The location of Brazil'.
-The Imaginary homelands of the Fantastic Literature", stresses even further the importance that the soundtrack had upon the movie's plot and meaning.
-She suggests "... the opening question 'where is Gilliam's Brazil?', may be answered, quite literally, 'in a song'; just as it is in a song that there is to be found that world where 'all fall down' in children's games".
+Sylvia Albertazzi, in her article "Salman Rushdie's 'The Location of Brazil': The Imaginary Homelands of the Fantastic Literature", stresses even further the importance that the soundtrack had on the movie's plot and meaning.
+She suggests, "... the opening question 'where is Gilliam's Brazil?', may be answered, quite literally, 'in a song'; just as it is in a song that there is to be found that world where 'all fall down' in children's games."